JonathanHallstrom/lmj-misc/README.md

 # lmj-misc

-header only library of data structures and algorithms (mostly for my own education)
+header only collection of data structures and algorithms (mostly for my own education)